wailsapp/wails/README.md

 - Use standard Go libraries/frameworks for the backend
 - Use any frontend technology to build your UI
+- Quickly create Vue, Vuetify or React frontends for your Go programs
 - Expose Go methods/functions to the frontend via a single bind command
 - Uses native rendering engines - no embedded browser
 - Shared events system